Supervision and thesis topic

 Since there are many various research groups, it sould be no problem finding a supervisor for almost any interest and idea.

-It is quite advisable having a supervisor at the TU Wien, consider the possibility to have more than one supervisor as well.
+It is advisable to have a supervisor at the TU Wien, consider the possibility to have more than one supervisor as well.